openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

     exit 0

 As great System Administrator, finding the simplest ways to do recurring tasks frees up
         your time for tackling more complex problems .
-A â€˜for loopâ€™ is a great way to help.
+A ‘for loop’ is a great way to help.
 Next time I will go over while. **License**: 3

 **
         [Nelson Marques: openSUSE Factory: ATI FireGL 10.12](http://lizards.opensuse.org/2011/01/13/opensuse-factory-ati-firegl-10-12/)
       **

-Iâ€™ve had some problems in the past with openSUSE Factory and ATI supportâ€¦ even the
+I’ve had some problems in the past with openSUSE Factory and ATI support… even the
-        normal radeon driver wasnâ€™t worked properly.
-After the last updates, the radeon driver started working properly and Iâ€™ve decided to install the ATI FireGL driver which is actually something I need to continue testing and debug Unity implementation on openSUSE.
+        normal radeon driver wasn’t worked properly.
+After the last updates, the radeon driver started working properly and I’ve decided to install the ATI FireGL driver which is actually something I need to continue testing and debug Unity implementation on openSUSE.

 IT WORKS!

-Hereâ€™s what you need (64 bit users):
+Here’s what you need (64 bit users):

-  * Install the required dependencies to compile the kernel module (currently on ï»¿ï»¿ï»¿ï»¿ï»¿2.6.37-rc5-12-desktop).
+  * Install the required dependencies to compile the kernel module (currently on ﻿﻿﻿﻿﻿2.6.37-rc5-12-desktop).
 64bit users will require the
               following:

     zypper in kernel-source compat-32bit qt3-32bit libstdc++ libgcc xorg-x11-libs-32bit \